adijkema/display_python_dictionaries/README.md

 ```

 **optional arguments:**
-    -h, --help  show this help message and exit
+* -h, --help  show this help message and exit
-    space=3     determine what width to use for the levels in detail function
+* space=3     determine what width to use for the levels in detail function
-    level=0     determine starting level
+* level=0     determine starting level

-**Description:**
+**description:**
 This file can be used as a module with 2 methods: detail() and summary()
 The file can be used also as a stand alone code for further exploring dicts